|Pinnacle Ski Club|

 Located near the Sebasticook River on the northwest side of Pittsfield (between Augusta and Bangor), the Pinnacle has been home to alpine skiing for over half a century.|

 Over the next decade, the property likely ended up in the hands of the Town of Pittsfield and the Maine Central Institute.
-The Pinnacle Ski Club operates the ski area for its members.
+The area grew to feature open slopes on either side of the rope tow, a steep race course into a gravel pit, and a ski jump between the slope and the race course.
+Unfortunately, instructor Bud Dow passed away in 1979.

 |"Jack Baxter, who conceived of the idea of creating The Pinnacle Ski Club (first known as The Kiwanis Ski Slope) in the mid-50s, and who along with Bud Dow’s engineering genius, brought it to fruition, will celebrate a personal landmark this year.
 He turns 95 on March 11 in Loveland, Colorado.
 Jack will celebrate his birthday with his children Connie Baxter Marlow, John (Randy) Baxter and Judy Baxter and several grandchildren and great grandchildren (all of whom are or were skiers.)
 See Jack’s 'Ski Chatter' in The Pittsfield Advertiser 1954/1955.
 Skiing was a life-long passion for Jack whose enthusiasm and commitment to the sport influenced many of the Pittsfield youth in the 50s and 60s as he and others developed the ski school at The Pinnacle and contributed to the development of the Sugarloaf Ski Area not far away.
 After his move to Oregon in 1965, Jack skied at Mt.
 Hood and Mt.
 Bachelor well into his 80s, as well as The Rockies and European resorts."|